ubccr/ccrdocs/pages/software/building.md

 ```

 !!!
 Note
     Compiling certain software will be CPU architecture specific.
-If you'd like
-    to build software for a specific CPU architecture, be sure to load the
-    corresponding `ccrarch/avx2` or `ccrarch/avx512` module first.
+Runing `echo $CCR_ARCH`
+    will show you what CPU architecture you're currently running on.

 ## Building a new software module